 In 1903, Bjørnstjerne Bjørnson was awarded the Nobel Prize in Literature.

-In 1913, all women in Norway were granted universal suffrage.
+In 1913, all women were granted universal suffrage in Norway.

 In 1920, Knut Hamsun was awarded the Nobel Prize in Literature for the book Markens grøde ("Growth of the Soil").

-In 1928, Sigrid Undset was awarded the Nobel Prize in Literature, known for Kristin Lavransdatter.
+In 1928, Sigrid Undset, known for Kristin Lavransdatter, was awarded the Nobel Prize in Literature.

-In 1938, the Norway men's national football team participated in the FIFA World Cup.
+In 1938, the men's national football team participated in the FIFA World Cup.

-On 9 April 1940, Norway, which had proclaimed its neutrality during the Second World War, was invaded by German forces, marking the start of the Norwegian Campaign and the Battle of Drøbak Sound.
+On 9 April 1940, Norway, which had proclaimed its neutrality, was invaded by German forces, initiating the Norwegian Campaign.

-In June 1940, following their king to Britain, a small group of Norwegians left Norway to join the Allied forces, forming part of the Free Norwegian Forces.
-This group included 13 ships, five aircraft, and 500 men from the Royal Norwegian Navy.
+In June 1940, following their king to Britain, a small group of Norwegians left Norway to join the Allied forces, including 13 ships, five aircraft, and 500 men from the Royal Norwegian Navy.

-From 1945, the Labour Party held an absolute majority in the parliament and embarked on a programme emphasizing state financed industrialisation and co-operation between trade unions and employers' organisations.
+From 1945, the Labour Party held an absolute majority in the parliament and embarked on a programme inspired by Keynesian economics, emphasising state financed industrialisation.

-In 1947, Norway began receiving Marshall Plan aid from the United States.
+In 1947, Norway received Marshall Plan aid from the United States.

-In 1948, the Labour Party distanced itself from the Communists and strengthened its foreign policy and defense policy ties with the US.
+In 1948, the Labour Party distanced itself from the Communists after their seizure of power in Czechoslovakia.

 On 4 April 1949, Norway was one of the founding nations of the North Atlantic Treaty Organization (NATO).